alimertcetin/DersimizMatematik/README.md

 # DersimizMatematik

-Sistem Analizi dersi için oluşturduğum oyun projesi.

-A game project for System Analysis lesson
+This project is created for educational purposes.
+But later on I decided to keep it as an open source project.

-- In this game; we have a child character that tries to get out from school.
-But first he needs to unlock doors via correct passwords or keycards.
+- In this game; we have a child character that tries to get out from the school.
+But first he needs to unlock doors by typing correct passwords or by using correct keycards.

-- The project is still in development
+- Contributions are highly welcomed.

 ![Alt text](https://i.ibb.co/L6ZNz5Y/AJ-Back.jpg)
 ![Alt text](https://i.ibb.co/qdBP2xT/AJ-Front.jpg)